2023 Free Agent Profile: Willson Contreras

 Speaking of replacing a Hall of Fame catcher, the St. Louis Cardinals have a similar task at hand this offseason with the retirement of Yadier Molina.
 Contreras would come to St. Louis with all the knowledge you’d want from a catcher who has played in this division for his entire career.
 Poaching him from a division rival would just be an added bonus for the Cardinals.

-Willson Contreras signs a four-year, $90 million deal with the San Francisco Giants
+Willson Contreras signs a five-year, $90 million deal with the San Francisco Giants

 Any of the teams mentioned could sign Contreras, as could countless other teams around baseball, but the Giants make a lot of sense.
 Houston has never been one to invest heavily in their catcher position, and it would be a shock to see Contreras chose to play for a team that has been his rival for so long.